 On October 20, 2015 IHP Industrial, Inc. ("IHP") filed a complaint against C.J.
 Mahan Construction Company, LLC ("CJMahan") and AMP in connection with AMP's Smithland Hydroelectric Project ("Smithland").
 The complaint was filed in U.S. District Court, Southern District of Ohio, Eastern Division.
 On October 29, 2015, CJMahan filed its answer and a cross claim against AMP relating to additional construction activities and potential latent defects by CJMahan on Smithland.
 AMP has filed its answer to IHP's claims denying liability to IHP.
 AMP has also denied liability with respect to CJMahan's cross claims and has filed its own cross claims against CJMahan related to potential latent defects by CJMahan and CJMahan's claims against AMP.
-AMP has also filed a motion to dismiss all of CJMahan's cross claims except for those related to the potential latent defects by CJMahan at Smithland.
-On December 9, 2016, the Court granted in part and denied in part AMP's motion to dismiss.
-AMP filed a motion for summary judgment on the IHP-related claims on February 28, 2017.
-Dispositive motions on the remaining crossclaims between AMP and CJ Mahan are due on July 31, 2017.
-The trial date in this matter is November 27, 2017.
-AMP is unable to determine a range of potential losses that are reasonably possible of occurring, however all costs associated with the litigation are project costs recoverable from the project participants under their power sales contract with AMP.
-AMP management believes the claims to be without merit and intends to vigorously defend all claims.
+As of November 6, 2017, all claims in this matter have been settled and dismissed with prejudice.